joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 title: records or maps as switches
 ---

-Imagine you're programming a game and there's a character in the game that says different things depending on what kind of pokemon you show them.
-You'd probably use a `switch` statement for this.
+Imagine you're programming a game and there's a character in the game that says different things depending on what kind of monsters you show them.
+You'd probably implement this using a `switch`.

 ```typescript
 type Kind = 'bug' | 'fire' | 'flying' | 'water';